-This article continues the series of articles dedicated to erection, testing and commissioning of MV/HV switchgears by describing the most important precautions and recommendations in various procedures and steps.
+This article continues the series of articles dedicated to the erection, testing and commissioning of MV/HV switchgear by describing the most important precautions and recommendations in various procedures and steps.
 Starting from the wiring of low voltage command and signal cables, filling CBs with SF6 gas, special attention is given to testing and commissioning checks (visual, mechanical, electrical, operational and insulation resistance).

-If you didn’t already, I highly recommended to read first: Guide to erection and commissioning of MV/HV switchgears – Inspection, installation and assembly (click here).
+If you didn’t already, I highly recommended to read first: Guide to erection and commissioning of MV/HV switchgear – Inspection, installation and assembly (click here).
 Actions and procedures explained there start from scratch in explaining the testing and commissioning.

 - Small Wiring And Connection Of LV Cables

 - Final Commissioning / Load Testing

 Small wirings are auxiliary circuits such as tripping, closing, indicating, metering and protection CT/VT circuits.
 The CT circuit should be made to form a dosed circuit as dangerous voltages may develop under open circuit conditions and may even puncture the CT insulation.

 It must be ensured that the ratings of CTs with meters, relays, etc. are matching.
 The auxiliary wiring should be neatly supported, and loose wires should be avoided as they may interfere with other devices.
 Refer to the schematic and wiring diagram and connect the required cables of auxiliary supply controls, metering and protection.
 Always use proper glands and lugs.

 It is necessary to complete the small wiring connections of the panels to the adjacent cubicle and to connect external multi-core cables to the terminal blocks.